IN2-Moist/2Take1-Moist-Script/README.md

  The Game will clean up this shit after its done

 Use Ruiner Crash & Bail to Space
- You again are the crash entity, teleports you and puts you into a ruiner above the player and parachutes crashing them and most of the session.
+ You again are the crash entity, teleports you and puts you into a Ruiner above the player and parachutes crashing them and most of the session.

 ```